changlinli/intro-to-technical-ai-safety-slides/general-intro-slides/slides.md

 # Thoughts on Situational Awareness

-+ I don't think people realize just how big a gap exists in what AI researchers at top labs
++ There is a big gap between what AI researchers at top labs believe and what the general public believes
 + Only several hundred people is bad, this technology will affect everyone
 + People deserve to know about and form opinions about crazy things that might be happening before it smashes into them